All Episodes

 Or in the case of somebody grabbing the barrel of his gun and trying to rip it out of his hands.

-Uh then you have, of course, the witnesses.
+Then you have, of course, the witnesses.

-we have three big factors here.
+We have three big factors here.

-You know, then you have the defense uh making their final arguments yesterday, pointing out that a police detective seemed to agree that this guy came out of hiding to chase Rittenhouse, meaning this guy Rosenbaum, uh, and that the exchange took place within four feet, meaning that Kyle Rittenhouse's story, as corroborated also by others, in fact is accurate and true because he wasn't far away as the prosecution tried to contend here.
+You know, then you have the defense making their final arguments yesterday, pointing out that a police detective seemed to agree that this guy came out of hiding to chase Rittenhouse, meaning this guy Rosenbaum, and that the exchange took place within four feet, meaning that Kyle Rittenhouse's story, as corroborated also by others, in fact, is accurate and true because he wasn't far away as the prosecution tried to contend here.

 Another witness saying that he's trying to de-escalate the entire time.

-They it literally took them twenty hours to produce, which means it is deceptive, and they only took one separate image that was cloudy at best.
+And they only took one separate image that was cloudy at best.

-Anyway, here to weigh in on where we are with this, Greg Jarrett, uh Fox News contributor, legal uh at legal counsel, and also David Schoen, civil uh liberties attorney, by the way, he's now representing Steve Bannon in his case.
+Anyway, here to weigh in on where we are with this, Greg Jarrett, Fox News contributor, legal counsel, and also David Schoen, Civil Liberties Attorney.

-Uh welcome both of you back to the program.
+Welcome both of you back to the program.

 Thank you.